CHAINNEVERLIU/CHAINNEVERLIU.github.io/_pages/about.md

 He has published 11 academic papers as the first or corresponding author, including 9 SCI-indexed journal articles, 3 ESI top 1% highly cited papers, and holds 6 authorized or applied invention patents.
 Additionally, he has registered 3 software copyrights, contributed to the formulation of 2 group standards, led a postgraduate scientific research and innovation project in Hunan Province, and received 5 national discipline competition awards.

-From October 2024 to October 2025, he will be funded by the China Scholarship Council for a joint training program in the research group of [Prof. Huang Biao](https://sites.ualberta.ca/~bhuang/), an academician of the Canadian Academy of Engineering.
+From October 2024 to October 2025, he will be funded by the China Scholarship Council for a joint training program in the research group of [Prof.Biao Huang](https://sites.ualberta.ca/~bhuang/), an academician of the Canadian Academy of Engineering.

 My research interests include deep learning and artificial intelligence, machine learning and pattern recognition, industrial Big Data and process modeling and control.